lukefavret/lsl-harness/README.md

 - `latency.csv` — per-sample latency in milliseconds.
 - `times.csv` — source and receive timestamps for drift analysis.
-- `summary.json` — computed statistics and environment metadata.
+- `summary.json` — computed statistics and environment metadata (plus resource metrics if `psutil` is installed).

 (If you omit `--output-directory`, the default is `results/run_001`.)